Our Story

 Dannevirke days ...

-We asked him to come back and set in another pastor.
-He returned, visited many people, called a meeting, and announced that we would be the new pastors (as well as run the school!).
-That was our launch into ministry.
+He returned some months later, visited many people, called a meeting, and announced that we would be the new pastors (as well as run the school!).
+That was our launch into pastoral ministry.
 Life was very busy… our family grew to six children, and the school expanded from infants right through to high school.
-When the Baptists needed their facilities back, we bought land and constructed a brand-new school facility—amid constant spiritual warfare, stress and minimal income but we saw God move and many miracles.
+When the rental facilities were no longer available, we bought land and constructed a brand-new school facility—amid constant spiritual warfare, stress and minimal income but we saw God move and many miracles.

-I enjoyed leading women’s meetings, teaching chemistry and taking ministry teams on trips.
+I enjoyed leading women’s meetings, teaching chemistry at the school and taking ministry teams on trips.
 Life was very full, with conferences each year.
 The school earned “model status,” our four children progressed rapidly academically... everything was flourishing.

 New beginnings ...

-So in 1985, at Easter time, we relocated to Hastings, sold our home, and moved into the church manse.
-With no initial funds, three supporting churches provided for us over six months while we cleared debts and rebuilt the congregation.
+So in 1985, at Easter, we relocated to Hastings, sold our home, and moved into the church property.
+The Lord provided an income for us over 6 months while we cleared debt and rebuilt the congregation.
 Everyone made real sacrifices: a friend from Dannevirke ran the inherited coffee bar without pay, a young man boarded with us, and assisted with music and youth; our 11-year-old daughter and a friend led children’s ministry; and another Dannevirke family relocated, found work, and helped with worship.
 Welcome to pastoring!
 But at last we were full-time pastors, no longer juggling the school we had managed for the first seven years.
-We even finally gained a car again.

 Hastings expansion

-Eager to grow in the gifts of the Spirit, we eventually came under the covering of Ps Clarke Taylor, who powerfully demonstrated those gifts.
-This led to us overseeing 28 Christian Outreach Churches across New Zealand.
-In Hastings, as we prayed fervently, a powerful move of the Spirit broke out: almost every Sunday night service ended in deliverance, Mongrel Mob members were saved—it was incredibly exciting!
-The New Life Centre earned the nickname “Wild Life Centre,”
+Eager to grow in the gifts of the Spirit, we eventually came under the covering of Ps Clark Taylor, who powerfully demonstrated those gifts.
+He appointed us leader of Christian Outreach Centre Church Planting in New Zealand.
+In Hastings, as we prayed fervently, a powerful move of the Spirit broke out: almost every Sunday night service ended in deliverance, Gang members were saved, peoples lives were transformed—it was incredibly exciting!
+Our church which was called New Life Centre earned the nickname “Wild Life Centre,”

 Daughter reconciled ..

-Meanwhile, God continued to do deep work in our own lives, triggering buried grief and generational iniquity.
-With adoption laws changing in 1987, this led to reconnection with the daughter I had secretly placed for adoption the year before our marriage (after six years of dating, unable to reconcile Mike’s Roman Catholic background with my Open Brethren upbringing).
+Meanwhile, God continued to do deep work in our own lives, uncovering buried grief and generational iniquity.
+With adoption laws changing in 1987, this led to reconnection with the daughter we had secretly placed for adoption the year before our marriage (after six years of dating, unable to reconcile Mike’s Roman Catholic background with my open Brethren upbringing).
 It was a profound journey, and we joyfully introduced our six children to their older sister, whom God has graciously restored to us.
-Mike even officiated her wedding, and we prayed for her beautiful daughter.
-It was a miracle beyond measure.
+Mike even officiated her wedding.
+It was a miracle beyond measure for which we are deeply grateful.

 Missions expanded

-One of our pastors; Jim Mason was instrumental in constructing the building and pioneering missions from the church in the early days.
+One of our pastors was instrumental in constructing the building and pioneering missions from the church in the early years.
+Firstly in the Pacific and then in Eastern Europe.
 My first trip was to Rarotonga with four women.
 One of my greatest joys was to set up International School of Ministries leadership training in Uganda, Cambodia, Indonesia, Malaysia.
-Mike began teaching annually at City Harvest Bible school in Singapore, which opened doors across Asia: Taiwan, Kuala Lumpur, Malaysia.
+Mike began teaching annually at City Harvest Bible school in Singapore, which opened doors across Asia: Malaysia, Taiwan, Indonesia and Philippines.
 God was moving beyond our borders.

-As our international ministry grew, we felt led by the Lord to release our connections with COC (following leadership changes) and focus on our own work.
-The church withdrew from the movement, and we established relational oversight instead.
+As our international ministry grew, we were led by the Lord to release our connections with Christian Outreach Centre movement and focus on the work God had called us to.
+The church withdrew from the movement, and we established a relational oversight instead.

 Growing the vision ...

-Those were busy, fruitful years..
-A strong team of young pastors emerged, excelling in children’s ministry and missions.
+Those were busy, fruitful years.
+A strong team of young pastors emerged and the church grew from strength to strength.
 Eventually, the time came for someone else to lead the home church so Mike’s international ministry could expand further.
-We chose to stand together as a couple; my substantial, voluntary role in the church—alongside a wonderful team of volunteers—shifted as new local oversight was put in place.
-It was a painful season, but we learned much through it.
+We chose to stand together as a couple; my substantial, voluntary role in the church—alongside a wonderful team of volunteers—shifted as new local oversight was put in place and leadership roles were repositioned.
+It was a period of immense spiritual turmoil and a personally painful season, but we learned much through it.

 I felt deeply privileged to travel with Mike and to give our children opportunities to build longstanding relationships worldwide.
-In time, the Lord made it clear that a leadership transition was needed, and our son David, together with his wife Kate, was invited to pastor.
-Shortly before this, we placed ourselves under the apostolic covering of King Jesus Ministry in Miami.
+When the Lord made it clear that a leadership transition was needed, our son David, together with his wife Kate, was invited to assume the responsibility of Senior Pastors.
+As we entered our new season, we recognised the need to become part of an Apostolic team and we placed ourselves under the covering of Apostle Guillermo Maldonado from King Jesus Ministry Miami.

-It was a great joy when Dave and Kate invited us to stand as apostolic ministry to them and the home church.
+It was a great joy when Dave and Kate invited us to stand as apostolic covering for them and the home church.
 God is so faithful: as we have sought to put His Kingdom first, He has richly blessed us.
-Today, five of our family units, with their children, serve and grow in the church—now named Ascende Global.
-We remain honoured in the home church and continue to minister globally, seeing leaders in Asia and the US run their own freedom retreats, bringing heart healing and discipleship.
-These are true riches!
+Today, five of our family units living locally, with their children, serve and grow in our home church—now named Ascende Global.
+We remain honoured in our home church and continue to travel and minister globally, to pastors, leaders and churches in many nations across the world.
+God has blessed us with true riches!